MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

    - App ID: 2f3d5a67-7441-4f1e-aa92-e77ca6b5a5ca

    >[!IMPORTANT]
-   >The display name can't be changed after the method is created.
+   >The display name is the name that's shown to the user in the method picker.
+It can't be changed after the method is created.
 Display names must be unique.

    :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/method-properties.png" alt-text="Screenshot of how to add EAM properties.":::